openiddict/openiddict-core/README.md

         // Allow client applications to use the grant_type=password flow.
         .AllowPasswordFlow()

         // During development, you can disable the HTTPS requirement.
-	    .DisableHttpsRequirement()

-        // Register a new ephemeral key, that is discarded when the application
-        // shuts down.
-Tokens signed using this key are automatically invalidated.
-        // This method should only be used during development.
-        .AddEphemeralSigningKey();
+        .DisableHttpsRequirement();
 }
 ```